mkokho/kubemrr/README.md

 Fortunately, `kubectl` comes with a command to generate completion script ([kubectl completion](http://kubernetes.io/docs/user-guide/kubectl/kubectl_completion/)).
 The script works extremely well, but slow, because each time you hit [TAB] it sends a request to Kubernetes API Server.
 If your server is on a different continent you might wait for up to 2 seconds.
 To reduce the delay, `kubemrr` keeps names of resources locally.
-We will make a completion script which talks to `kubemrr` instead of real Kubernetes API server.
+See how to make a completion script which talks to `kubemrr` instead of real Kubernetes API server in the example below.

 ![b](https://cloud.githubusercontent.com/assets/10990119/20454663/0666ec22-aeac-11e6-9d7d-550313fb4b60.gif)